Shaun2h/Capstone_Chatbot/README.md

 ```
 'http:127.0.0.1:8000' or 'http:/localhost:8000/'<br>
 Admin is currently enabled on the server.<br>
-http:127.0.0.1:8000/` brings you to the various templates available.<br>
-http:127.0.0.1:8000/models` brings you to the models pages.
-These  are loaded from iframes in the actual pages to allow a visible model.<br>
 For simplicity, Admin username is admin, password is adminpassword.
 This needs to be changed based off documentation.

 Further Documentation can be granted upon request.